 Patients with systemic sclerosis (SSc) related pulmonary arterial hypertension (SScPAH) have a worse prognosis than those with idiopathic PAH.
 We have recently discovered that heart cells in SScPAH do not contract or squeeze as well as in other forms of pulmonary hypertension.
 However, the mechanism leading to this dysfunction is not understood.
 To better study this and in hopes of developing a future therapy, we plan to collect tissue samples via a heart biopsy at the time of a clinically indicated heart catheterization.

 The purpose of this study is to create and maintain a registry, which is a database (a searchable collection of information) about children, adolescents and young adults with pediatric onset of rheumatic diseases.
 This data may help in the evaluation of the safety and benefit of medications that are prescribed to patients who have rheumatic diseases.

-Systemic lupus erythematosus (lupus; SLE) and Systemic Sclerosis (scleroderma; SSc) are relatively rare rheumatic diseases that disproportionately impact the African American community, and particularly African American women.
-The causes of lupus and scleroderma are unknown, but thought to include both genetic and environmental factors.
-We are enrolling lupus and scleroderma patients, and healthy control subjects.
+Systemic lupus erythematosus (lupus; SLE), Systemic Sclerosis (scleroderma; SSc) and Systemic Vasculitis (SV) are relatively rare rheumatic diseases that disproportionately impact the African American community, and particularly African American women.
+The causes of lupus, scleroderma and vasculitis are unknown, but thought to include both genetic and environmental factors.
+We are enrolling lupus, scleroderma, and vasculitis patients, and healthy control subjects.
 This is not a drug study.
-The purpose of this study is to better understand the factors that predispose people to develop lupus and scleroderma.
+The purpose of this study is to better understand the factors that predispose people to develop lupus, scleroderma, and vasculitis.
 Information about medical, social and family history, medications, physical exam findings, and laboratory tests will be collected for analysis.
-This study will involve approximately 910 volunteers.
+This study will involve approximately 1360 volunteers.